How much does it cost to hire a paralegal?

 6. Amount of work

-When budgeting for a paralegal, remember that payroll costs go beyond the base salary; they include indirect expenses such as health insurance, payroll taxes, workers’ compensation, retirement contributions and training costs —details you can explore in Global Squirrels’ guide to employee payroll costs.
+When budgeting for a paralegal, it is important to remember that payroll costs go beyond base salary.
+They often include indirect expenses such as health insurance, payroll taxes, workers’ compensation, retirement contributions, and training costs.
+Businesses can explore these additional considerations in Global Squirrels’ guide to employee payroll costs.

 What are the additional costs to consider when hiring a paralegal?

-When hiring a paralegal, the cost will go way beyond just the hourly or salary rates.
-There are various extra expenses that businesses should take into account to ensure that the hiring process is budgeted appropriately.
-Here are the key additional costs to keep in mind when hiring a paralegal:
+When hiring a paralegal, the total cost goes beyond just hourly or salary rates.
+There are several additional expenses that businesses should consider to ensure the hiring process is properly budgeted.
+Below are some key additional costs to consider when hiring a paralegal.

 1. Markup fees of the staffing agency

-If you are hiring a paralegal through a staffing agency, one of the additional costs you will encounter is the agency markup fee.
-Staffing agencies usually add a percentage to the paralegal’s hourly or project rate.
-This will cover their administrative costs and profits.
-This markup can range anywhere from 30% to 50% of the paralegal’s base rate, which depends on the agency’s pricing structure and the complexity of the tasks that are required.
-While staffing agencies will provide the convenience of handling placement and recruitment, the added markup can make hiring through them more expensive than hiring a paralegal directly or through other channels.
+If you hire a paralegal through a staffing agency, one of the additional costs you may encounter is the agency markup fee.
+Staffing agencies usually add a percentage to the paralegal’s hourly or project rate to cover administrative costs and their service fees.
+This markup can range anywhere from 30% to 50% of the paralegal’s base rate, depending on the agency’s pricing structure and the complexity of the required tasks.

-Traditional staffing firms typically add 30–50 % markups on a paralegal’s rate, but Global Squirrels’ legal staffing offers a markup‑free model with just payroll costs and a flat license fee ($3.99/hr), giving you transparent, lower-cost hiring
+Traditional staffing firms typically add 30–50% markups on a paralegal’s rate.
+However, Global Squirrels’ legal staffing platform offers a markup-free model in which businesses pay only payroll costs and a flat license fee, providing transparent, lower-cost hiring.

 2. Wire transfer fees (if hiring globally)